alphagov/govuk-frontend/docs/releasing/testing-and-linting.md

 ### Global tests

-We write functional tests for checking our JavaScript exports and our global sass variables - see [all.test.js](../../src/govuk/all.test.js) for examples of global tests we run.
+We write functional tests for checking our JavaScript exports and our global sass variables - see [all.test.mjs](/src/govuk/all.test.mjs) and [components/globals.test.mjs](/src/govuk/components/globals.test.mjs) for examples of global tests we run.

 ### Conventions